dirtycache/API_Sec_Lab/module2.md

 Posture Alerts
 ![Posture Alerts](media/posture-alerts.jpg)

-- Posture alerts relate to the APIs risk posture.
-They relate to the endpoint itself and not to a specific actor (user/ip/etc)
+- Posture alerts relate to the API risk posture.
+They relate to the endpoint itself and not to a specific actor (user/IP address/etc.)
 - In this example, the Akamai API Security platform detected an endpoint that wasn't previously known or documented (wasnt' loaded in the pre-configuration) but an activity was spotted against it.
 For example, it can be an internal endpoint that was built for the UI and someone did some spoofing or wild guess and tried to use it
 - In this case, this endpoint will be added to the discovery tab with a *Shadow Endpoint* alert